There is an invisible field that underlies the entire universe like a net stretching in every direction.

 But if human beings are ever going to travel through space, one of our major problems will be dealing with this most extreme end of the electromagnetic spectrum.

-Radiation shields with current technology are far too heavy, and this may be the most significant engineering problem preventing us from becoming a space travelling civilisation.
+Radiation shields with current technology are far too heavy to practically use, which may be this the most significant engineering problem preventing us from becoming a space travelling civilisation.